 A Salesforce CRM architect passionate about enabling customer success with simplified solutions that accelerate business performance by using industry leading low code cloud platforms for scalable innovation.
 Certified Salesforce System Administrator, App Builder, Sales Cloud Consultant, Service Cloud Consultant.
 MBA focused on strategy, process improvement, and success measurement.

-Session Title: : Democratizing Artificial Intelligence using a scalable low code CRM platform
+Link to Presentation : Democratizing Artificial Intelligence using a scalable low code CRM platform

 Artificial intelligence (AI) for CRM is now a reality.
 I will illustrate this by demonstrating Salesforce Einstein AI.
 It allows all Salesforce users, not just data scientists, to surface predictions directly in the context of their business.
 With as little friction as possible, Salesforce Einstein discovers your company’s most important business insights, predicts what will happen next, recommends the next best action to take, and ultimately automates certain tasks to free up your users’ time.
 Powered by advanced machine learning, deep learning, predictive analytics, natural language processing, and smart data discovery, it allows your company’s customer processes, workflows, and interactions to become instantly become smarter and more predictive.
 This AI innovation is in a highly scalable on the Salesforce low code cloud platform.